Unisex name: Japanese

 Despite there being only a small number of Japanese unisex names in use, unisex names are widely popular.
 Many high-profile Japanese celebrities such as Hikaru Utada, Jun Matsumoto, Ryo Nishikido, and Izumi Sakai have unisex names.

 Many of the entries in the following list, in Roman characters, each represent more than one name, with different meanings, which are often distinguished by the use of different kanji characters.

 Nicknames

 Unisex names may also be used as nicknames.
 For example, a man named Ryounosuke and a woman named Ryouko may both use the unisex name Ryou as a nickname.

+Kazakh

+Unisex names in Kazakhstan are not seldom.
+About 500 000 (3.9%) Kazakh people in Kazakhstan have 294 unisex names with 10% threshold.

 Korean

 All Korean names are unisex (ungendered), but some names are more commonly given to boys and other more commonly to girls.